bokeh/bokeh/docs/bokeh/source/docs/user_guide/styling/plots.rst

 Two dimensional layout
 ~~~~~~~~~~~~~~~~~~~~~~

-It is possible to activate a two dimensional layout for the legend by setting a positiv
+It is possible to activate a two dimensional layout for the legend by setting a positive
 integer to the properties ``nrows`` or ``ncols``.
 This enables the opportunity to avoid
 truncated legends.